Activity 1: Dress Up

 - Do you like to dress up?
 When are some times you have had fun dressing up?

-- Have you ever wondered what it would be like to be a boy (if you are a girl) or a girl (if you are a boy)?
+- Have you ever wondered what it would be like to be a boy (if you are not a boy)?
+Have you ever wondered what it would be like to be a girl (if you are not a girl)?

 - What are some things you think girls do that boys don't?